sbq0/sd-webui-supermerger/calcmode_en.md

 ## <a id="extract">Extracting (Dis)Similar Features from Differential Models</a>
 ### _Available modes :_ Add difference
-This method is designed to **extract similar or dissimilar features** from two differential models built upon a shared base model.
-It works for both full-parameter models and LoRA networks.
+This method is designed to extract **either similar or dissimilar features** from two different models that are built upon a common base model.

 ### Overview of Models
 - **Model A**: The **common base model** for full-parameter models.
 For LoRA networks, this is not applicable and should be left blank.